 Caroline Raphael set up Dora Productions in 2015.

-She was elected to the board of the Radio Independents Board in 2016 and became Vice-Chair in June 2017.
+She was elected to the board of AudioUK (formerly the Radio Indepenents Group) in 2016 and became Vice-Chair in June 2017.

-Recent work includes drama and features production for BBC Radio 4, BBC Radio 3, consultancy for independent production companies, oral history interviews for the Victoria & Albert Peter Brook archive.
+Recent work includes drama and features production for BBC Radio 4, BBC Radio 3, audiobook and podcast consultancy for independent production companies, publishers, branding companies, oral history interviews for the Victoria & Albert Peter Brook archive.

-She manages the Book at Bedtime and Book of the Week offers for Pier Productions.
+Caroline manages the Book at Bedtime offers for Pier Productions.

 Caroline worked as the first female Head of Radio Drama and subsequently Commissioning Editor at BBC Radio 4.
 Prior to that, she worked as a theatre director and literary agent.